Paper and Piles: Oh My! How to Declutter Paper

 Working Through the Pending Box is Key

 Papers that can be recycled once you’ve checked the contents (for example, bills) should be dealt with immediately.
 Then, move on to those that require a response or some type of action.
 Things that are pending weigh on your mind far more than you might realize.
 You will have much greater peace of mind if you deal with them early in the process.
-Review the contents of your pending file at the same time, same day, of each week.
+Review the contents of your pending file on the same day, at the same time, each week.
 This helps things from slipping through the cracks.

 Need More Home Office Organization Help?